b-straub/RxBlazorLight/README.md

 # RxMudBlazorLight

-A simple reactive wrapper around MudBlazor components
+RxMudBlazorLight is a simple reactive wrapper around MudBlazor components see https://mudblazor.com/